Life As an Outdoor Power Equipment and Small Engine Mechanic

 - Repair or replace defective parts such as magnetos, water pumps, gears, pistons, and carburetors, using hand tools.

-Things an Outdoor Power Equipment & Small Engine Mechanic Should Know How to Do
+Outdoor Power Equipment & Small Engine Mechanic Needed Skills

 When polled, Outdoor Power Equipment and Small Engine Mechanics say the following skills are most frequently used in their jobs: